 Graduating, high school seniors or military veterans who reside in Chicago or its southern suburbs, and who are accepted into an accredited four-year college or university as entering freshmen are eligible.
 Students must have a 3.0 or better GPA and a positive behavioral record.
 The MJBF Scholarship is open to all eligible students regardless of race, ethnicity or sexual orientation.

 The scholarship is a free, one time $2,500 award provided to the selected student(s).
 The student(s) may use the scholarship to assist in undergraduate related expenses such as payment of tuition, fees, books, room and board and/or travel to and from school and home.
 At least one award is promised.
 The number of scholarships awarded depends on the funds raised during the year.
-The scholarship is presented to the student(s) at a Scholarship Luncheon in their honor.
-This year, MJBF will host a hybrid event with the 2nd annual A Toast to Marcus (an interactive virtual event) taking place on July 9, 2021 and the 4th annual MJB Golf Classic Fundraiser, which will be hosted on July 11, 2020.
-The recipient(s) MUST be present at the Scholarship Luncheon, in order to receive the award.
+The scholarship is presented to the student(s) at a Scholarship event in their honor.
+This year, MJBF will host a hybrid event with the 2nd annual A Toast to Marcus (an interactive virtual event) taking place on July 9, 2021 and the 4th annual MJB Golf Classic taking place on July 10, 2021.
+The recipient(s) MUST be present at the events in order to receive the award.

 The Marcus J. Bradshaw Foundation